pixijs/pixijs.com/docs/guides/components/graphics.md

 * Arc
 * Bezier and Quadratic Curve

-In addition, the Graphics Extras package (`@pixi/graphics-extras`) optionally includes the following complex primitives:
+In addition, you have access to the following complex primitives:

 * Torus
 * Chamfer Rect